 TOGAF® ADM Phase G - Ensure Value with Implementation Governance

-Enterprise architects deliver value in two ways in TOGAF ADM Phase G. They will help the implementation team understand the expected value and constraints on freedom of choice.
-They will help stakeholders decide what to do when an implementation project is failing to deliver value or not following the constraints in the architecture.
-Developing the best enterprise architecture is only the beginning.
-In TOGAF Phase G, your organization changes to seize the opportunities and dodge the threats.
+Enterprise architects deliver value through two approaches in Phase G. First, they help the implementation team understand the expected value, constraints, and allowable risk appetite.
+Second, they help stakeholders decide what to do when an implementation project is failing to deliver not following the enterprise architecture.

 TOGAF ADM Overview